Biscoff Brownies

 Below are some swaps and substitutions that can be made in this recipe.

-• Biscoff Cookie Crumbs – I like to throw about 18 Biscoff cookies into my food processor until they’re ground into a uniformly fine crumb.
+- Biscoff Cookie Crumbs – I like to throw about 18 Biscoff cookies into my food processor until they’re ground into a uniformly fine crumb.
 You can also crush them in a Ziplock bag.
-If you can’t find Biscoff cookies, you can skip the crust in this recipe or use graham crackers in its place.
+If you can’t find Biscoff cookies, you can skip the crust in this recipe or use graham crackers in their place.

 Doubling This Cookie Butter Brownie Recipe